OffBroadway/cubeboot/README.md

 will load it right away.
 The IPL also acts as a server for emu_kidid's [usb-load](https://github.com/emukidid/gc-usb-load), should you want to use it for development purposes.

+## Building

+A specific setup is required to build iplboot:
+- devkitPPC r26
+- Latest libOGC compiled with dkPPC r26
+- Clang (`ln -s /usb/bin/clang $DEVKITPPC/bin/powerpc-eabi-clang`)

+Additionally, the only BS1 that is currently known to work is the one from PAL 1.0 IPLs (full ROM MD5: `0cdda509e2da83c85bfe423dd87346cc`).